Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: From BM model to Truncated Atomic Plane Wave Method

 \subsection{Truncated Atomic Plane Wave Method: Theoretical Formalism and Numerical Strategies}

 The BM model is a good approximation for low energy physics of TBG at the first magic angle.
-However, band structures solved from BM model are not reliable any more when twist angle gets smaller where relaxation effect plays an important role \cite{nnt2017, carr2018relax, CarrFang_PRR_2019}.
+However, band structures solved from BM model are not reliable any more when twist angle gets smaller where relaxation effect plays an important role \cite{nnt2017, gargiulo2017structural, carr2018relax, CarrFang_PRR_2019, anglieD6, leconte_relaxation_2022}.
 Parameters like $u, u'$ in the BM model are highly sensitive to the structure of TBG and more Fourier components of $U(\br)$ should be considered.
-To develop a more accurate description for the low energy physics of TBG, we can still keep the key approximation of BM model \cite{bistritzer_moire_2011}: intervalley tunneling process can be neglected when twist angle is small, so valley is a good quantum number or the system has an approximate $U_v(1)$ symmetry.
-Since the low energy physics mainly comes from the electron behaviour near atomic $\bK$ or $\bK'$ points, we can perform an expansion using a series of \textit{truncated} plane waves.
+To develop a more accurate description for the low energy physics of TBG, we can still follow the main idea and keep the key approximation of BM model: